Reduce costs and complexity. Improve interoperability.

 While the vendor-neutral archive has gained acceptance in addressing complexity in healthcare IT, challenges inherent to the typical VNA implementation are less well known.
 The healthcare CIO needs to be aware of some of the difficulties and costs associated with implementing the technology, which may not be addressed during the quoting process.
 Unexpected project items like “claimed” reduced storage costs, data migration, corrupted studies, private DICOM tags and lack of vendor connectivity might present more challenges than initially thought.

-Vital’s ANA promotes a federated real-time access to information model versus the “big bang” centralization focus of a typical VNA project.
+Canon Medical’s ANA promotes a federated real-time access to information model versus the “big bang” centralization focus of a typical VNA project.
 We will consult with you to determine the best approach for your organization.